Panchajanya1999/spam_investigator/README.md

 # Spam Investigator

-This project includes scripts for running a Flask application (`flask_spam_class.py`) and a separate script (`tg.py`).
-The provided `run.py` script runs the Flask application in the background, waits for 10 seconds, and then runs `tg.py`.
+This project is a Spam Investigator that uses a machine learning model to classify messages from users in a Telegram groups as spam or not spam.
+The project is built using Python and the Flask web framework.

 ## Prerequisites